OSToastBach/OSToastBach/README.md

 # hello this is my github profile

-I'm a retro tech nerd, sometimes i do programming,
+i love oldschool tech, sometimes i do programming,
 when i do it's in c, assembly or basic

 | cool                  | things                      |